jrehor/kcc/README.md

 ### using k

-Assuming conda's `bin` is in you PATH, start your first k session, ask your first question and enjoy your first answer:
+Assuming conda's `bin` is in your PATH, go ahead and start your very first k session, ask your first question and enjoy your first answer:

 ```sh
 kelas@failbowl ~ $ k